helendaisy/milestone-band-project/README.md

 - [Hamburger Menu](<https://colorlib.com/wp/forums/topic/customizing-mobile-hamburger-menu-color-size-text/>) ~ CSS code for customising Navbar edited from here.

-- [HTMLcolorcodes](https://htmlcolorcodes.com/color-picker/) ~  used to obtain hexadecimal/rgba/hsl values of colours and decide on the theme colors for the site.
+- [HTML Color Codes](https://htmlcolorcodes.com/color-picker/) ~  used to obtain hexadecimal/rgba/hsl values of colours and decide on the theme colors for the site.

 - [YouTube Embedding](https://stackoverflow.com/questions/25228056/responsive-iframe-using-bootstrap) ~ Code to embed YouTube video on the 'media.html' page taken and edited to suit.